CompuTec/computec-docs/docs/pdc/user-guide/customization/optional-functions/weight-scale-module/weight-management-board.md

 You can define the number of rows in the Documents table.

-Checking the 'Only active documents' checkbox filters the Documents table and leaves only documents in 'In Progress' status.
+Checking the "Only active documents" checkbox filters the Documents table and leaves only documents in "In Progress" status.

 ![Weighting Management Board](./media/weight-management-board/board.webp)